karlbenedict/karlbenedict.github.io/CV/CV.md

 ### Presented Papers

 #.
+Benedict, Karl, Mark Servilla, Kristin Vanderbilt, Jonathan Wheeler.
+2015.
+"Linking data repositories - an illustration of agile data curation principles through robust documentation and multiple application programming interfaces".
+Poster presented at the American Geophysical Union Fall Meeting.
+San Francisco, CA. December 14, 2015.

+#.
 Powers, Lindsay, Karl Benedict, Mairi Best, Sue Fyfe, Clifford Jacobs, William Michener, Jay Pearlman.
 2015.
 'Staying in the Light: Evaluating Sustainability Models for Brokering Software'.
-Oral paper accepted for presentation at the American Geophysical Union Fall Meeting.
+Oral paper presented at the American Geophysical Union Fall Meeting.
 San Francisco, CA. December 18, 2015.

 #.
-Benedict, Karl, Mark Servilla, Kristin Vanderbilt, Jonathan Wheeler.
+Young, Joshua, Karl Benedict, and W. Christopher Lenhardt.
 2015.
-"Linking data repositories - an illustration of agile data curation principles through robust documentation and multiple application programming interfaces".
-Poster accepted for presentation at the American Geophysical Union Fall Meeting.
-San Francisco, CA. December 14, 2015.
+'Agile Data Curation: A conceptual framework and approach for practitioner data management'.
+Oral paper presented at the American Geophysical Union Fall Meeting.
+San Francisco, CA. December 15, 2015.

+#.
+Benedict, Karl.
+2015.
+'Open Data Resources and Strategies - Efficient Discovery and Use of Global to Local Open Data.'
+Invited presentation at the Bureau of Business & Economic Research's New Mexico Data Users Conference.
+November 19, 2015.

+#.
+Benedict, Karl.
+2015.
+'Open Data: The Why and How of Contributing to and Benefitting from the Open Data Ecosystem'.
+Invited paper presented at the New Mexico Geographic Information Council meeting.
+Albuquerque, NM.
+October 30, 2015.

 #.
 Benedict, Karl.
 2015.
 'The Promise and Perils of Big Data in Research'.
 Invited Paper presented at the *Things We Worry About* session within the 2015 UNM Shared Knowledge Conference.
 Albuquerque, NM.
 April 23, 2015.